 8. [Conditional] The AMF returns the Namf_Location_ProvideLocationInfo Response towards the GMLC/NEF to return the network provided location of the UE.

 9. [Conditional] Based on the Network provided location of UE1/UE2, the GMLC/NEF checks whether the UE1/UE2 is within the area for granting service authorization to the application server/AF.

+Editor's Note: If UE1/UE2 is not reachable, how to acquire the location of UE1/UE2 and how to notify UE1/UE2 are ffs.

 10a.
 If the privacy requirements are met, the GMLC/NEF forwards the Ranging/SL Positioning service request to the serving AMF.